NancyXiang/Aiptasia_nirS/README.md

 ## Part C: Data visualization and Statistics

-C1: Removal of putative contaminant ASVs using the script (nirS_ContaRemoval.R)
+C1: Removal of putative contaminant ASVs using the script (nirS_ContaRemoval.R).

-C2: Alpha diversity estimates and statistical analysis were done using the script (nirS_AlphaDiversity.R).
+C2: Alpha diversity and statistical analysis were done using the script (nirS_AlphaDiversity.R).

-C3: Betadiversity Ordination plot and PERMANOVA were done using the script (nirS_BetaDiversity.R).
+C3: Betadiversity ordination was done using the script (nirS_BetaDiversity.R).

-C4: Barplots showing most abundant bacterial ASVs were visualized using the script (nirS_Barplot.R)
+C4: Barplots showing most abundant bacterial ASVs were visualized using the script (nirS_Barplot.R).

+C5: PERMANOVA and Betadispersion were done using the script (nirS_PERMANOVA.R)

-C5: ASV enrichment analysis was done using the script (nirS_ANCOM.R)
+C6: ASV enrichment analysis was done using the script (nirS_ANCOM.R).

-C6: Heatmap showing differential abundances of ASVs was plotted using the script (nirS_Heatmap.R)
+C7: Heatmap showing differential abundances of ASVs was plotted using the script (nirS_Heatmap.R).